This Police Department Is A Smash Hit On Social Media

 One of the world's most popular police departments on Twitter and Facebook is in Bangalore, India.

-And it's all because they took the risk of partnering up up with a hip outside consultant.
+And it's all because they took the risk of partnering up with a hip outside consultant.

 Last September, when riots broke out in Bangalore city, the best way to get real time information about rerouted traffic, burning buses and violent mobs was via social media.